-Of 72,800 sex workers, 85-92% are women (UK)
+Of approximately 72,800 sex workers, 85-92% are women (UK)

+Quantitative research on the size and nature of the sex industry in the UK came from a number of academics whose research found a total of approximately 72,800 sex workers in the UK, 85-92% of whom are women.
+The percentage of male sex workers varied from 5-8%; transgender sex workers from 1-6%.
+No research distinguished between trans women, trans men and nonbinary sex workers or asked those who identified themselves as female or male whether they identified as the gender they were assigned at birth.
 No recent research appears to have been done on how many sex workers are mothers, although estimates suggest that it is a clear majority and that many are single mothers.
 This has obvious policy implications, especially for women who do the overwhelming majority of caring work.
 It adds to pressure on governments to provide financial and other support to mothers so they are able to support themselves and their children without having to go into prostitution or are able to leave prostitution.